sudheerkethireddy/romannumeralconversion/README.md

 # Numeral to Roman Conversion API
 This repo holds the code that exposes a REST API that coverts integer to numeric.

+## System Requirements
+Below are the system requirements for running the project
+1. JDK 1.8
+2. Maven 3.2+
+3. Docker
+4. IDE of choice between Eclipse or IntelliJ

 ## Implementation rationale
 The problem statement is to develop a REST API that converts integer to roman numeral.
 Since there is only